 The intuitive dashboard in BELONG makes it easier to compare drivers of engagement by gender, age group, seniority, and others.
 This helps you identify risk areas so you can prioritize your action points.

 Deep-dive into different employee groups, and see the most impactful drivers for engagement for each

-This allows you to see how the different groups (e.g: Gen Z, caregivers, or teams) feel about the different aspects about their experience at the company.
-Understanding this will help youtailor your engagement strategies to be more relevant, especially for high-risk groups
+This allows you to see how the different groups (e.g: Gen Z, caregivers, or teams) feel about the different aspects of their experience at the company.
+Understanding this will help you tailor your engagement strategies to be more relevant, especially for high-risk groups.